 Is Brazil the top destination for your first post-pandemic trip?

-If yes, then you are probably struggling to find answers to these questions: Do I need health insurance to enter Brazil?
+Then you are probably struggling to find answers to these questions: Do I need health insurance to enter Brazil?
 If yes, what health insurance do I need?

 As you may know, Brazil was one of the first countries to lift the COVID-19 travel ban entirely and reopen its borders.
 It was an unexpected move considering the Coronavirus situation in Brazil.